CamiloAndresPerez/TicketsDaliasSogamoso/README.md

 # Notes App NodeMongo

-This is a basic Web application to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.
-Tecnically this is a Multi-Page Application using Handlebars as template engine.
+Project application for the company "Dalias Pasteleria & Panaderia" using Javascript technologies such as Nodejs, Mongodb and other related techniques.
+This is an application created for the existing problem within the real business and its solution through this study.
+It uses Handlebars as a template mechanism.

 This app can do: